Prajwalg9/AI-Engineering-katas/README.md

-This repository serves as a technical sandbox for daily syntax experiments, algorithm practice (DSA), and architectural prototyping.
-For production-grade applications, please refer to my Pinned Repositories.
+This repository serves as a technical sandbox for daily syntax experiments and Data cleaning practice.
+For production-grade Analytical algorithms, please refer to my Pinned Repositories.